dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 Boolean option `IsEnabled` will be available to allow users to disable/enable particualr rule.

-Different rules of a single analyzer can have different enabledment status configured.
+Different rules of a single analyzer can have different enablement status configured.

 If all the rules from a single analyzer are disabled - analyzer won't be given any data for such configured part of the build (specific project or a whoe build).
 If analyzer have some rules enabled and some disabled - it will be still fed with data, but the reports will be post-filtered.